murungiKirima/github-user-lookup/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Authors

+Murungi Kirima - designer | programmer | student

+## License

+This project is licensed under the MIT License - see the LICENSE.md file for details.